 - To be responsible for your actions if you refuse treatment or do not follow the medical provider’s instructions.

-- To express grievances to the appropriate person.
+- To express grievances to the appropriate person and in a respectful manner.

 - To carry adequate health insurance, be familiar with policy coverage, and prepared to pay any copays, cost share or deductibles.